Concordium/concordium-update-proposals/source/CIS/cis-6.rst

 ``AdditionalData``
 ^^^^^^^^^^^^^^^^^^

-Additional bytes to include in the event ``ItemStatusChangedEvent``, which can be used to add additional usecase-specific data (e.g. temperature, longitude, latitude, ...) to the event.
+Additional bytes to include in the event ``ItemStatusChangedEvent``, which can be used to add additional use-case-specific data (e.g. temperature, longitude, latitude, ...) to the event.

 It is serialized as: the first 2 bytes encode the length (``n``) of the data, followed by this many bytes for the data (``data``)::